 Your resume is your marketing tool to make a good first impression on the hiring manager.
 Your CV should highlight your work experience and skills in a consistent, clear format.
 A well-written resume is the most important step to landing a job interview, and ultimately a job offer.

+Your resume is your first impression to grab the attention of the hiring manager.
 A well-written resume is the most important step to landing a job interview, and ultimately a job offer.
 Is your resume showing your qualifications in the best way possible?

 Your full name and contact information should be centered at the top.
 Use a professional email address for all business-related job inquiries or job applications.
 List your best contact method, usually your cell phone number and include your personal email address where you can be reached best at.
+Start by Downloading our Free Resume Template Word Document here.

 Your First and Last Name